ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - **Type.** Determines the damage, size, and description of the Weapon.
  - **Five Things.** A weapon can only store five things from past Wielders.
 These things could be:
     - **Temperaments** that grant new abilities and talents.
     - **Spells**.
 When you cast a spell, make an INT save.
-If unsuccessful, the spell still works, but you lose access to it for the rest of the day. _Normally they take up a slot, but Tempered weapons may contain multiple spells!_
+If unsuccessful, the spell still works, but you lose access to it for the rest of the day.
     - **Histories** are jobs, skills, and experiences from past Wielders.
-If one of these histories would give you an edge when taking certain actions, you gain advantage to those rolls. _E.g. if your weapon contains the History of a sailor, you would gain advantage when you attempt to navigate by the stars, tie complex knots, or swim for long periods of time._
+If one of these histories would give you an edge when taking certain actions, you gain advantage to those rolls. _If your weapon contains the History of a sailor, you would gain advantage when you attempt to navigate by the stars, tie complex knots, or swim for long periods of time._

 ## When a Wielder picks up a weapon...

-1. The player can use the [Wielder Generator](/temperedgenerators) on their phone to make a new Wielder.
+1. Players use the [Wielder Generator](/temperedgenerators) on their phone to roll up a new Wielder.
 2. Copy down the Wielder details to the [character sheet](/files/temperedSheets.pdf). _Make sure the player leaves enough room in their inventory to store their Tempered Weapon!_
 5. Their Wielder now has access to all the histories, temperaments, and spells stored in their Weapon.